 So, you want to get high?
 Be careful, it’s surprisingly addictive!

 The PG1 course starts with the Intro Day and is a 3 day course.
-Days 2 and 3 are spent building up to and completing 6 high flights.
 If you’ve completed an Intro Day but want more, it’s no problem.
 Just let us know that you want to carry on.
+You can upgrade at any stage.

 THIS COURSE WILL BLOW YOUR MIND!